ESTABLISHMENT OF PARENTAGE

 No order exists.
 Child is not

-born during a valid marriage (meaning the presumption of paternity was created
+born during a valid marriage (meaning the presumption of parentage was created

 outside of the dates of a valid marriage/divorce).